volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 console.log(newUser);
 ```

-Having in mind the differences between shallow and deep copy, let's start with listing the most populars ways of copying the object:
+Having in mind the differences between shallow and deep copy, let's start with listing the most popular ways of copying the object:

 ## Spread operator